DeepMind’s MuZero teaches itself how to win at Atari, chess, shogi, and Go

 Model-based reinforcement learning

 Fundamentally, MuZero receives observations — i.e., images of a Go board or Atari screen — and transforms them into a hidden state.
-This hidden state is updated iteratively by a process that receives the previous state and a hypothetical next action, and at every step the model predicts the policy (e.g. the move to play), value function (e.g. the predicted winner), and immediate reward (e.g. the points scored by playing a move).
+This hidden state is updated iteratively by a process that receives the previous state and a hypothetical next action, and at every step the model predicts the policy (e.g., the move to play), value function (e.g., the predicted winner), and immediate reward (e.g., the points scored by playing a move).

 Intuitively, MuZero internally invents game rules or dynamics that lead to accurate planning.